-As Summer in the City 2017 drew to a close, we took a wander through the corridors of ExCel Centre.
+As Summer in the City 2017 drew to a close, we took a wander through the corridors of the ExCeL.
 Our goal?
 To meet some of Summer in the City’s unsung heroes: the dads.

 As a salute of respect, here are some of our favourite sad dads of Summer in the City 2017.

 We had the pleasure of interviewing these dads, and to make things interesting, we had a collection of YouTubers’ photos in order to test their dad knowledge.

 We also gave each dad a “sad dad” rating out of ten – ten being happy, and one for super sad.

 To kick things off, it’s Clifford, all the way from Northern Ireland.
 This dad had endured both Saturday and Sunday of Summer in the City, after travelling a considerable distance with his two daughters.

 We asked Clifford, “If you had to pick one word to describe Summer in the City, what would it be?”
 Clifford didn’t disappoint us with his answer – “Why?” – claiming that he didn’t understand what Summer in the City was, or why it existed.
 We felt like we had a lot of educating to do.